 You currently own your home (with or without a mortgage).

-The property is in the UK.
+The property is in England, Scotland or Wales

 The property is not a new build flat (under 5 years old).

 The property is to be let on an Assured Shorthold Tenancy, between 6 and 12 months.

 The maximum LTV on the property is 80%.

 The minimum valuation for Buy-to-Let mortgages is £75,000.